With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 I use and recommend a liquid-fuel stove, but I regularly hike with people who use canisters and they get the job done in the winter conditions we have encountered thus far.
 Is a liquid-fuel stove better—absolutely!
 They are more reliable and melt snow faster.
 However, they can fail.
 If you use one, I recommend knowing how to service it and carry a repair kit.

-IMPORTANT TIP: Bear-proof containers.
-Black bears are not true hibernators and may move from den to den in mild winters.
-I don’t expect to see black bears in the higher winter locations where I tend to camp, but smaller mammals are around and they can tear through your gear looking for food, especially in the shoulder months.
-So should you bring a bear-proof container or a sack to hang from a tree?
-I always carry a bear-proof container where bears are active.
 Whatever you think about hanging sacks, it is a simple fact that there is no place to set up a bear sack in most of the places we camp in the winter.
 The trees are too encased in snow, too dangerous to approach, too small at the higher elevations, or non-existent.
 When you make gear chooses, make chooses that give you the freedom to camp where you want to camp.
-If you don’t want to carry a bear canister, consider a small metal lunch box.
-These weigh 6–10oz (a bear canister is 2lbs) and will help keep mice and other small animals from eating through or carrying away your food sack.
+If you don’t want to carry a heavy bear canister, consider an UrSack.
+I use one or the other depending on where I am camping.

 WAG Bags